OmarAlFarajat/omaralfarajat.github.io/projects/mock-readme.md

 }
 ```

-The two graphs combined result in a three-dimensional grid graph that resembles a trapazoidal prism, as shown below.
+The two graphs combined result in a three-dimensional grid graph that resembles a trapezoidal  prism, as shown below.
 For simplicity, a 2x2 tile grid graph is shown instead of the 3x3 example from `test.gbmap`.

 <img class="ui fluid rounded centered image" src="../images/mino/2x2_grid_visual.png">